-A POLST Paradigm Form is neither an advance directive nor a replacement for advance directives.
-However, both advance directives and POLST Paradigm Forms are helpful advance care planning documents for communicating patient wishes when appropriately used.
+A POLST form is neither an advance directive nor a replacement for advance directives.
+However, both advance directives and POLST forms are helpful advance care planning documents for communicating patient wishes when appropriately used.

 An advance directive is a form in which an individual: (1) appoints a person or persons to make health care decisions for the individual if and when the individual loses the capacity to make health care decision (typically called a “health care power of attorney”); and/or (2) provides guidance or instructions for making health care decisions, typically in end-of-life care situations (often called a “living will”).
 An advance directive is a direction from the patient, not a medical order.